HashRoot97/MDTRC-Application/README.md

 5. Run the following command to run the application - python tkinter_application.py

-6. Once the application opens, click on "File" -> "Open".
+6. Once the application opens, click on "Open File".
 Browse the path where both text file and .xls file have been stored which were extracted from the Acknowledge 5.0.
 Click on the text file to open.

 <img src="./samples/Sample2.png">